Zootyr/full_stack_open/new_note_spa.md

     server-->>browser: HTML Status 201
     deactivate server

-    browser: The browser updates notes on page according to spa.js
+    Note right of browser: : The browser updates notes on page according to spa.js

 ```